UniqueNetwork/marketplace-docker/README.md

 docker-compose -f docker-compose-local.yml up -d --build
 ```

+> ⚠️ Do not run multiple copies of the market with the same admin address.
+You may encounter errors and incorrect behavior.

 ## Step 9 - Enjoy!

 Open [http://localhost:3000] in your Chrome browser.
 On the first launch you will see the Polkadot{.js}’s request to authorize the website, click “Yes”: